Duty Hours & Benefits

 - Some rotations will require Saturday or Sunday rounds once or twice per month

-- While on rotation at UNI, an evening clinical experience (6–8:30 pm) is required once a week, resulting in a 12-hour day
+- While on rotation at HMHI, an evening clinical experience (6–8:30 pm) in the intensive outpatient program may be required for up to two weeks.

 There us an 80-hour per week work limit outlined by University policy; 80 hours should not be reached in any weeks, except possibly during weeks or weekends of pager call.
 Fellows should never reach the 80-hour per week work limit when work hours are averaged over a four-week period.

-Fellows will document their work hours (including any moonlighting hours) in the Advanced Informatics, Inc. E*value system on a daily basis.
-The Program Director and Program Coordinator will track work hours through the E*value system.
+Fellows will document their work hours (including any moonlighting hours) in MedHub on a daily basis.
+The Program Director and Program Coordinator will track work hours through the MedHub.

 There is no in-house call during the fellowship.
 Fellows may have some pager call responsibilities.